-God they are under strict obligation to take their guidance from qualified scholars of Islamic jurisprudence regarding the interpretation of those texts and their application to critical contemporary situations.
+2No matter how sorely oppressed, Muslims are prohibited from allowing emotion to govern their behavior, excusing it with naïve interpretations of their religious texts.
+As part of their commitment to God, they are under strict obligation to take their guidance from qualified scholars of Islamic jurisprudence regarding the interpretation of those texts and their application to critical contemporary situations.

-3 In addition, the legitimate defense of land, homes and citizens is inevitably labeled as terrorism when carried out by Muslims, while the state terrorism practiced by powerful nations against defenseless opponents is readily excused or even commended.
+3In addition, the legitimate defense of land, homes and citizens is inevitably labeled as terrorism when carried out by Muslims, while the state terrorism practiced by powerful nations against defenseless opponents is readily excused or even commended.

-Muslims need to answer to such questions as: "Who was Muhammad?"
+education.
+Now, more than ever, Muslims need to answer to such questions as: "Who was Muhammad?"
 "Why is he loved so much by some and hated so much by others?"
 "Was he really a prophet of God?"
 "What did he teach?"
 "Did he live up to his claims?"
 "Did he encourage war and terrorism?"
 "What is the truth about this man?"